ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 As various protocols such as TCP and UDP are quite prevalent in IoT solutions, we do see that they are not yet first class citizens in the cloud.
 Eventhough it is possible to modify the ingress to kubernetes on our NGINX to allow TCP data to pass through, this is not a scalable solution.
 Imagine having thousands upon thousands of devices starting new TCP connections.
 This would kill our NGINX.
 To solve this problem we used a native AWS component: the network load balancer.
 This allowed limitless scaling of TCP connections.
 These TCP connections would then end up on an Spring Boot application hosted on AWS Beanstalk, which is basically a managed horizontally scalable Tomcat server.
-This application had to handle the interactions with the devices and acts as a "sensor gateway".
+This application has to handle the interactions with the devices and acts as a "sensor gateway".
 The sensors can receive instructions and updates, but this has to happen inside the same open tcp connection within a very short timeframe.
-This gateway consults the elasticache for any needed instructions or updates.
+This gateway consults the Elasticache for any needed instructions or updates.
 If a return message is needed, it is sent through the open tcp connection.
 The sensor detection message is then passed on to an SQS queue.
-From here on, the focus of handling the message is less time-sensitive.
+From here on out, the focus of handling the message is less time-sensitive.
 A Lambda function decodes the message on the queue and then pushes it to another SQS message queue.
-A spring boot backend that is deployed in our kubernetes cluster handles these last events and persists them to our database.
+A Spring Boot backend that is deployed in our kubernetes cluster handles these last events and persists them to our database.

 # Security